ideaOwl/paths360-microproject/roles/web-workflow/readme.md

 - Test libraries on making edits to images on videos
 - Design and create transparent PNGs with custom text

-- Identify website platforms/frameworks to build a site with for next week
+- Identify website platforms/frameworks  (with pros/cons) to build a site with for next week

 - Meeting: We can compare the outputs of the approaches on image-to-video superimposing and the created PNGs